 Interestingly, these remarkable benefits are only observed in moderate- to high-intensity training.
 Elevating the heart rate to a higher degree than that which is experienced at lighter intensity levels causes the body to adapt.
 When we train harder, our brains must work harder to maintain synchronicity with the muscles we are using.
 This increased training intensity results in the highest possible elevation of growth factors, thereby achieving the strongest line of defense against Amyloid-B and tangles.

 Additionally, weight training and complex compound movements support the development of new motor learning patterns.
+Increasing exercise and weight training help in improving mental acuity.
 Each time we learn a new exercise or motor skill, we increase the number of motor neurons we can use to perform these movements (called motor units).
 The greater the stimulation, the more our minds must grow and develop (known as brain plasticity).
 Consistently challenging the brain and neuronal pathways can also impede buildup of Amyloid-B and tangles.

 Finally, exercise leads to an increase of dopamine, which is also known as the “feel-good hormone.”
 It also increases dopamine receptor sensitivity through increased vasodilation (widening of the arteries) and restoration of the basal ganglia, the structures within the cerebral hemisphere where dopamine is released.
 This, too, supports the health of neuronal synapses, allowing for the efficient passage of chemical messages from neuron to neuron.
 The release of dopamine also leads to improved mood, as well as decreased depression, which are both affiliated with degenerative brain health over time.